squidsuit/squidsuit-redirect/README.md

 # DNS-FORWARDER
-Repo containing Terraform code that provisions Route 53 record(s) that forward code from one domain to another.
+Repo containing Terraform code that provisions S3 buckets and Route 53 record(s) that forward code from one domain to another.

 ## TODOS